langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   #!/usr/bin/env bash
   # cookbook filename: db_initialiser
   #
-  # initialize databases from a standard file
+  # initialise databases from a standard file
   # creating databases as needed

   # The `tail -n +2` in the following line is added to remove the heading from the list of databases.